Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Cabinet Creek by North Cascades Highway (Highway 20)

-I had initially planned the approach via Panther Creek Trail.
-But most reports pointed to the preferred way through Cabinet Creek.
-At least we finally checked out the creek after driving past it hundreds of times.
+I had planned the approach via Panther Creek Trail.
+Due to down trees, most reports pointed to the preferred way through Cabinet Creek.
+But that allowed us to check out the creek after driving past it hundreds of times.

-Looking at the descriptions, most parties had made their trips in June.
-They likely wanted to use the snow lower down to avoid the brush.
-But, I, on the other hand, was ok not to deal with any snow at all.
+Looking at the available descriptions, most parties made their trips here in June.
+They likely wanted to avoid the brush by using the snow lower down.
+On the other hand, I would rather not have to deal with any snow at all.

 This way to Gabriel Peak